Firmsconsulting

 3 – Dress a level higher than the majority

 You need to always dress for your next job.
-If you are a business analyst in a consulting firm – dress as a consultant or even a senior consultant or a manager.
-Even if more senior people in the work place are dressed very casual, but the overall dress code is business casual, you should be dressed just a level higher than the majority of your colleagues and superiors.
+If you are a business analyst in a consulting firm, dress as a consultant or even a senior consultant or a manager.
+Even if more senior people in the work place are dressed very casually, but the overall dress code is business casual, you should be dressed just a level higher than the majority of your colleagues and superiors.

 This generally will show that you take your job and career seriously, that you are here to do business and you intend to go far in life.
 This sends a message that you come to work not to socialize and make friends but to bring great value to the company and the customers.
 This will make you stand out.